BenJeau/react-native-draw/README.md

 Cross-platform React Native drawing component based on SVG

-> Note: This should technically work on Android, iOS and potentially the web, but I only tested it on Android
+> Note: This should technically work on Android, iOS and potentially the web, but I only tested it on Android.
+Performance may not be great, this is not my main focus right now, but will be tackled via resolving this [issue](https://github.com/BenJeau/react-native-draw/issues/4)

 ![Drawing Example](assets/drawingExample.gif)